hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > They imitate, and strenuously oppose;
 >
-> To hide their thefts, they change the form and stile
+> To hide their thefts, they change the form and style
 >
 > Of the original, their readers to beguile,
 >